whayler1/rivets-example/readme.md

 ### Hello Rivets

-The most basic thing you could do in rivets is use it's handlebars-like syntax to populate parts of the DOM with data.
+The most basic thing you can do in rivets is use it's handlebars-like syntax to populate parts of the DOM with data.
 This is called "text content interpolation", which basically means defining where you want data to appear in the DOM by wrapping it in curly brackets: `{ somedata }`.

 #### html